cptn-solo/woffler_contract/woffler.contracts.md

 * `idmeta` (ID of branch presets to be deleted)

 ### Intent
 INTENT.
-The intent of the `{{ cleanbrmeta }}` action is to remove the set of branch presets with specified ID from the contract storage.
+The intent of the `{{ rmbrmeta }}` action is to remove the set of branch presets with specified ID from the contract storage.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.